-In Figure 3, we summarize the differences and potential tradeoffs between different SNP selection methods by considering three metrics: (i) Predictivity (measured by $R^2$ ) for phenotype prediction; (ii) Runtime in seconds; and (iii) Redundancy (measured by top-0.1% redundancy, in a similar manner to the results in Fig. 1) that investigates the presence of highly redundant SNP pairs in the selected SNP subset.
-Overall, Figure 3 suggests that Macarons (D = 20 kbp) can offer a good trade-off between different characteristics, with decent predictivity, fast runtime and a moderate level of redundancy.
+In Figure 4, we summarize the differences and potential trade-offs between different SNP selection methods by considering three metrics: (i) Predictivity (measured by R^2) for phenotype prediction, (ii) Runtime (total time required to complete our computational experiments, 17 phenotypes with 10-fold each) in seconds, and (iii) Redundancy (measured by top-0.1% redundancy, in a similar manner to the results in Figure 1) that investigates the presence of highly redundant SNP pairs in the selected SNP subset.
+Overall, Figure 4 suggests that Macarons (D = 20 kbp) can offer a good trade-off between different characteristics, with decent predictivity, fast runtime, and a moderate level of redundancy.